Deb-4cyber/Digital-Forensics/Lab 2/README.md

-# Android App Repackaging Attack Lab
+# 📌 Android App Repackaging Attack Lab

 ## 📝 Overview
 This project explores the mechanics of a **Repackaging Attack** on the Android platform.
 The primary objective was to gain hands-on experience in reverse-engineering a legitimate application, injecting a malicious payload, and re-signing the application for deployment.
 This lab highlights the security risks associated with third-party app markets and the critical importance of code integrity in the mobile software supply chain.

-## ⚙️ Methodology / Approach
+## ⚙️ Methodology
 The investigation followed a systematic reverse-engineering and exploitation workflow:

 - **Decompilation**: Disassembled the target APK to retrieve the human-readable Smali code and resource files.
 - **Malicious Code Injection**: Integrated a specific Smali hook (`MaliciousCode.smali`) designed to trigger an unauthorized action (deleting system contacts).